How do I know you’re any good?

 - Multiple self-published fiction authors

-- I’m a member of the American Copy Editors Society (ACES) and the Editorial Freelancers Association (EFA).
+- I’m a member of the Editorial Freelancers Association (EFA).

 - I’ve earned the Poynter ACES Certificate in Editing, and I’ve been through the ACES Editing Boot Camp.